Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 Water is drinkable (and tastes well) almost everywhere in Crete.

-So, unless you find a sign that says otherwise, in which case, please respect the sign, water can be drank and bottles refilled.
+So, unless you find a sign that says otherwise, please respect the sign; water can be drunk, and bottles can be refilled.

-In places like Samaria, for instance, it is possible to refill your bottle from the natural springs in the mountain… And it’s refreshing and delicious!
+In places like Samaria, for instance, you can refill your bottle from natural springs in the mountains—and it’s refreshing and delicious!

 Is it a good idea to arrive at Chania airport and leave from Heraklion airport?